INKLINE is one of the 21 fellows of Solutions Journalism Network’s inaugural LEDE Fellowship.

-As an international media platform, we want to highlight community projects and initiatives that are focussing on fighting for future generations and are working towards developing mitigation techniques.
+As an international media platform, we wanted to highlight community projects and initiatives from across the globe that are focussing on fighting for future generations and are working towards developing climate change mitigation techniques.

-We are currently producing in-depth solutions-based stories across all key geographical regions; to give our readers a flavour of the different strategies that are being developed across the world.
-You can find the stories that have already been published here:
+In 2020, we produced in-depth, solutions-based, longform stories across all key geographical regions; to give our readers a flavour of the different strategies that are being developed across the world.
+You can find all the stories here:

 Africa: Homemakers in Mali are making a conscious shift to sustainable, environment-friendly kitchen products to tackle the climate crisis and their financial struggles.
 Find out more in this longread by Soumaïla Diarra.

 Asia: Through a global effort and various initiatives, saving peatlands in Indonesia and across the globe can now be a reality.
 Find out more in this longread written by Nithin Coca.

 Europe: Weave together anarchistic philosophy, the cryptocurrency mining process and open-source technology, and there lays a solution for sustainable agriculture.
 Find out more in this longread written by Inbar Preiss.

 South America: Mapuche communities in Chile are showing that the knowledge of their elders may hold the key to a sustainable future.
 Find out more in this longread written by Francisco Parra Galaz.